 Roasted Acorn Squash

-You only need 5 ingredients for this caramelized and flavorful Roasted Acorn Squash.
-This is one of the easiest acorn squash recipes you can make, and it’s a great staple side dish for fall cooking.
-It pairs beautifully with rich meats like Roasted Pork Tenderloin, Prime Rib, and Glazed Spiral Ham.
+You only need 5 ingredients for this caramelized, flavorful, and easy Roasted Acorn Squash.
+This is one of the simplest acorn squash recipes you can make, and it’s a great staple side dish for fall cooking.
+It pairs beautifully with meats like Roasted Pork Tenderloin, Prime Rib, and Glazed Spiral Ham.

 What’s Great About This Recipe

-✅ Slices maximize browning – While you can always roast a squash whole, I always think it’s worth the extra effort to cut it up because it maximizes surface area for browning and caramelization.
+Slices maximize browning – While you can always roast a squash whole, I always think it’s worth the extra effort to cut it up because it maximizes surface area for browning and caramelization.
 Part of what makes my Butternut Squash Soup so good is that you use Roasted Butternut Squash Cubes, which greatly enhances flavor by adding so much caramelization.
-Browning is good!
+Browning is good and is a great way to intensify natural flavors!

-All we need to do for our baked acorn squash is trim, scoop, and slice into pieces, brush with a simple maple butter, then bake.
+All we need to do for our roasted acorn squash is trim, scoop, and slice into pieces, brush with a simple maple butter, then bake.

 Wash, Trim, and Scoop

-Wash each squash well (especially if you plan to eat the skin), trim the top and bottom off, then slice in half through the middle.
-Next scoop out the inner seeds and strings:
+Wash each squash well (especially if you plan to eat the skin), trim the top and bottom off, then slice the acorn squashes in half through the middle with a sharp knife.
+Next scoop out the inner seeds and stringy bits:

-I like using a melon baller (affiliate) to scrape out the seeds, because its edges are sharper than a regular spoon.
+Pro tip: Using a melon baller (affiliate) to scrape out the seeds from the insides of the squash is the easiest way of removal, because its edges are sharper than a regular spoon.

 How to Cut It

-Lay the cut halves on its flat side, then cut straight down toward the cutting board to create 1″ thick slices:
+Lay the cut squash halves on its flat side, then cut straight down toward the cutting board with a chef’s knife to create 1″ thick slices:

 Make the Maple Butter Glaze

-To make the maple butter for brushing, combine pure maple syrup, butter, ground cinnamon, ground cloves, and salt:
+To make the maple butter for brushing, combine pure maple syrup, butter, ground cinnamon, ground cloves, and kosher salt in a small bowl:

-Microwave this mixture for about 60 seconds until the butter is melted, then stir it together and brush onto the squash slices:
+Microwave this mixture for about 60 seconds until the butter is melted, then stir it together and brush onto the cut side (top and bottom) of all the squash slices:

-Tip: If you don’t wish to do the maple butter, you can also make this with the oil of your choice, such a coconut oil, olive oil, avocado oil, etc., and spices like cinnamon, cloves, nutmeg, allspice, and ginger.
+The Butter: If you don’t wish to do the maple butter, you can also make this with the oil of your choice, such as coconut oil, olive oil, avocado oil, etc. Butter certainly has the best flavor though.

-There should be enough butter to coat both sides of each squash slice:
+There should be enough maple butter to coat both sides of each squash slice:

 Bake!